 You can often tell that a child has a fever just by looking at them.
 Typical signs include a red face, tired-looking or glazed eyes and otherwise pale skin.
 A hot forehead or neck can also be a sign of fever.
 Some children lose their appetite or cry a lot.

-- has had a febrile seizure,
+- they have a febrile seizure,

-- has a rash, or
+- they have a skin rash,

 Possible causes of fever include the following: